-\textbf{A minimal learning circuit in the Neural CRNs framework. } The LR-NCRN circuit described above can be optimized further to create a minimal learning circuit in the Neural CRN framework.
-For instance, by considering a regression task with $k_0 = 0$, the bias term $\beta$ in $f_\theta$ could be safely removed, which permits the removal of $B \xrightarrow[]{} Z_1 + Z_2$.
-Furthermore, since the adjoint variables $a_i$ are constant and identical throghout, the four $A_i^\pm$ species can be replaced by a single pair $A^\pm$ species by merging the equal parity species.
+\textbf{A minimal learning circuit in the Neural CRNs framework. } The LR-NCRN circuit described above can be further optimized to create a minimal learning circuit in the Neural CRNs framework.
+For example, considering a regression task with $k_0 = 0$, the bias term $\beta$ in $f_\theta$ could be safely removed, which allows removal of $B \xrightarrow[]{} Z_1 + Z_2$.
+Furthermore, since the adjoint variables $a_i$ are constant and identical throughout, the four $A_i^\pm$ species can now be represented using only two species $A^+$ and $A^-$.
 These optimizations eliminate two species and one reaction, yielding a circuit with 15 species and 13 reactions.

-\subsection{Neural CRNs for nonlinear regression}
+\subsubsection{Neural CRNs for nonlinear regression}

 \textit{Nonlinear regression} refers to the class of regression tasks in which the output is modeled as a nonlinear transformation of the input.
 Here, we present a Neural CRN circuit to model nonlinear regression tasks, termed the \textit{Nonlinear Regressor Neural CRN} (NLR-NCRN).
 We use this construction to additionally illustrate the architectural modifications required to adapt the Neural CRNs framework for nonlinear modeling.